Something Bigger Than Ourselves

 Beliefs aren’t worth much unless they’re translated into actions.
 Based on what the Bible teaches, we strive to achieve the following seven marks of discipleship:

 1. Pray daily.
-Prayer is the lifeline to the heart of God.
+Prayer is the lifeline to our relationship with God.
 Emmanuel provides opportunities for people to learn and experience the many ways and wonders of prayer.

 2. Worship weekly.
 From the beginning the followers of Jesus gathered regularly to worship.
 Worship is a step into the presence of God.
 Praise is the lynchpin of our community.
 As members of Emmanuel, we commit to worship God weekly.

 3. Read the Bible.
 The Bible is our sole authority.
 We practice daily Bible reading and Bible study.
 The Bible is the basis for all we believe.

 4. Serve others.
 Justice and love are not options for those who follow Jesus.
 We practice the “Priesthood of all Believers” at Emmanuel.
 All members are called by Jesus and empowered through the Holy Spirit for ministry.
 We expect members to use their natural and spiritual gifts to serve others.
 Toward that end, we believe in encouraging, training, and equipping our people to serve here and outside our church walls.

 5. Spiritual friendship.
 At Emmanuel, we expect people to grow deeper in their love relationship with Jesus.
 We believe such growth is best fostered through spiritual friendships and the accountability that grows out of such relationships.
 We highly encourage members to join a small group to help nurture these friendships and their relationship with God.